movestore/animation-moveVis/README.md

 #### Streets
 ![](streets_AniMove_map_CoarseScale.png)

+### Most common errors
+Background maps are not optimal, will be updated.

 ### Null or error handling:
 **Temporal resolution for alignment (`res`):** If nothing (NULL) is entered here, a fallback default is used, namely the mean resolution of the data set.
 Note that only numeric values can be entered, else will lead to an error.